hanabobinac/service-polling/README.md

 ## Launch
 - Start server by running "MainVerticle" in Intellij IDEA, using existing Gradle configuration.
 - Start web UI by opening webroot/index.html in a browser.
-- Database file poller.db will and table "services" will be created if they don't exist
+- Database file poller.db and table "services" will be created if they don't exist

 ## Examples of UI use
 - Services are shown in a table in browser.